Komet/MediaElch/.ci/docker/README.md

 Note that these scripts will create their build folders in `MediaElch/build/build-distro`.
 You may wish to delete the build directory prior to executing above scripts.

+## Linux CI Docker Image

+`Dockerfile.ci.linux` is meant for our Jenkins pipeline.
+It is rather large and contains a lot of tools for testing purposes.

+See `publish_images_to_dockerhub.sh` for more details.

 ## Windows MXE